Peter Beale: 2020–present

 After Ian disappears, Peter is left in charge of his restaurant, Walford East.
-He becomes disliked and clashes with his cousin Martin Fowler (James Bye) and Kat, when he organizes a racial discrimination campaign against her taxi firm when Ash believes that her employee Harvey Monroe (Ross Boatman), has made a racial remark towards her, which annoys Ash.
-Peter decides to sponsor a Christmas tree for the square and enters into a brief feud with Mick Carter (Danny Dyer) and Janine Butcher (Charlie Brooks) when they successfully outbid him.
+He becomes disliked and clashes with his cousin, Martin Fowler (James Bye) and Kat, when he organizes a racial discrimination campaign against her taxi firm when Ash believes that her employee Harvey Monroe (Ross Boatman), has made a racial remark towards her, which annoys Ash.
+Peter decides to sponsor a Christmas tree for Albert Square and enters into a brief feud with Mick Carter (Danny Dyer) and Janine Butcher (Charlie Brooks) when they successfully outbid him.
 Peter fails to warm to Kathy's boyfriend Tom "Rocky" Cotton (Brian Conley), who is impersonating as Sonia Fowler's (Natalie Cassidy) father, Terry Cant.
 Rocky is working with Dotty to fleece Peter and concocts a meat-free menu scheme for the restaurant, so Peter can buy his product and therefore take his money.
 Peter is reluctant and is furious when Kathy decides to invest in it.
 Peter becomes suspicious of Rocky when he continuously delays the arrival of the product.
 He later catches Rocky operating in a drug deal, but Rocky lies, although he is later exposed by Dotty for his lies and scheming.
 Peter has sex with Suki once again in January 2022, and this ends when Ash catches them together, and she subsequently ends their relationship.
-Peter is assaulted by his uncle Ben Mitchell (Max Bowden) and is left unconscious after Ben mistakes him for a homophobe.
+Peter is assaulted by his half uncle, Ben Mitchell (Max Bowden) and is left unconscious after Ben mistakes him for a homophobe.
 Peter is unaware of the identity of his attacker and is disgusted when Lewis Butler (Aidan O'Callaghan) reveals that it was Ben and that Kathy knew about it.
 During this time, he becomes close with Bobby's ex-girlfriend Dana Monroe (Barbara Smith), but Peter turns her down when she attempts to kiss him.
 They later have sex, unaware that Ben has seen them.
 Peter and Ben develop a feud when Peter discovers that Ben was responsible for his attack.
-Peter tells his family about how he is bottom in terms of love and importance and he says who his family are, from "thugs" to "murderers" and then after Ben reveals his fling with Dana, Peter decides to leave Walford after burning bridges with his family by publicly denouncing them.
-He speaks to Dana and opens up about how Lucy was Ian's favourite child.
-After Ben punches him, and puts his head down the sink because Peter riled him up, he decides to leave Walford and he states that Kathy can never change what she did to Ben in South Africa.
-He calls his brother Bobby a murderer after Bobby calls him a snake for sleeping with Dana as he trusted Peter about his feelings for Dana and he slept with her anyway.
-Peter also grabs him, hurts him and gets under his skin.
-Bobby also tells Kathy to let Peter go.
-He calls Rocky a "thief and a liar" to remind him of his conman past and then leaves Walford.
+After Ben reveals his fling with Dana, Peter decides to leave Walford and burns bridges with his family by publicly denouncing them.
+Kathy later learns that Peter has stolen her money, leaving her penniless.
 Although it is unknown exactly where Peter went to, Lauren reveals in December 2022 that Peter visited her and Louie in New Zealand, bringing lots of presents with him.